veepee-oss/gingerspec/README.md

 `mvn clean install -Dmaven.test.skip=true` (tests skip temporarily)

 If you want to execute all the integration tests in the library, please take a look at the docker-compose file for more information

+#### Testing with alternative SDK

+If you want to test your changes in a different sdk, you can use the official docker images of maven in the followinf way:

+First, create a docker volume where all dependencies will be stored (to avoid downloading all dependencies on every run)

+`docker volume create --name maven-repo`

+Run your maven commands inside the container (use the -v option to map the previously created volume):

+`docker run -it --rm --name gingerspec -v maven-repo:/root/.m2 -v "$(pwd)":/usr/src/mymaven -w /usr/src/mymaven maven:3.6.1-jdk-11 mvn clean install -Dmaven.test.skip=true`

+This will execute the command using maven 3.6.1 and jdk-11.
+For the full list of supported tags check the official documentation [here](https://hub.docker.com/_/maven)

 #### Execution